CDK Global (NASDAQ:CDK) Updates FY 2022 Earnings Guidance

-CDK Global (NASDAQ:CDK) last announced its quarterly earnings data on Monday, August 16th.
-The software maker reported $0.66 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.67 by ($0.01).
-The company had revenue of $420.10 million during the quarter, compared to analyst estimates of $428.10 million.
-CDK Global had a net margin of 59.00% and a negative return on equity of 190.29%.
-The firm’s revenue was down 6.6% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.67 earnings per share.
-As a group, sell-side analysts expect that CDK Global will post 2.71 earnings per share for the current fiscal year.
+CDK Global (NASDAQ:CDK) last posted its earnings results on Monday, August 16th.
+The software maker reported $0.66 earnings per share for the quarter, missing the consensus estimate of $0.67 by ($0.01).
+CDK Global had a return on equity of 5,754.17% and a net margin of 59.00%.
+The business had revenue of $420.10 million during the quarter, compared to analysts’ expectations of $428.10 million.
+During the same quarter in the previous year, the business earned $0.67 EPS.
+CDK Global’s revenue for the quarter was down 6.6% on a year-over-year basis.
+As a group, sell-side analysts anticipate that CDK Global will post 2.43 EPS for the current year.

-A number of analysts have recently commented on CDK shares.
-Zacks Investment Research cut CDK Global from a buy rating to a hold rating in a research report on Monday, July 26th.
-TheStreet cut CDK Global from a b- rating to a c+ rating in a research report on Tuesday, July 13th.
-Finally, Morgan Stanley cut their target price on CDK Global from $62.00 to $56.00 and set an overweight rating on the stock in a research report on Wednesday.
-One investment analyst has rated the stock with a hold rating and three have given a buy rating to the company.
+A number of research firms have recently commented on CDK.
+Morgan Stanley cut their price objective on shares of CDK Global from $62.00 to $56.00 and set an overweight rating for the company in a research report on Wednesday, August 18th.
+TheStreet lowered shares of CDK Global from a b- rating to a c+ rating in a research report on Tuesday, July 13th.
+Finally, Zacks Investment Research lowered shares of CDK Global from a hold rating to a strong sell rating in a research report on Monday.
+One equities research analyst has rated the stock with a sell rating and three have assigned a buy rating to the company’s stock.
 CDK Global currently has an average rating of Buy and a consensus target price of $62.20.

+A hedge fund recently raised its stake in CDK Global stock.
+Morgan Stanley raised its stake in shares of CDK Global, Inc. (NASDAQ:CDK) by 42.0% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 1,710,256 shares of the software maker’s stock after purchasing an additional 505,952 shares during the quarter.
+Morgan Stanley owned 1.42% of CDK Global worth $84,982,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+83.71% of the stock is currently owned by institutional investors.

 About CDK Global